PrabhjotxSingh/quickshift/TaskList.md

 # QuickShift Project-Specific Tasks

 1. **Design** the user interface (UI) and user experience (UX) for both the web and mobile applications to ensure intuitive navigation for employers and workers.
+(Prabhjot)

 2. **Develop** the frontend of the web application using React.js to create a responsive and dynamic user interface.
+(Prabhjot)

 3. **Build** the mobile application for iOS and Android platforms using Flutter to provide cross-platform compatibility and a seamless user experience.

 4. **Implement** the backend architecture using Node.js and Express.js to handle API requests and manage server-side operations efficiently.
-(Jacob)
+(Jacob, Prabhjot)

 5. **Set up** a scalable cloud infrastructure on AWS or Microsoft Azure (to be discussed) to support real-time data processing and ensure high availability of the QuickShift platform.

 6. **Integrate** secure payment gateways such as Stripe or PayPal (simulate for now) to facilitate instant and reliable financial transactions between businesses and freelancers.

 7. **Create** a robust matching algorithm using Python and machine learning techniques to efficiently connect businesses with available workers based on location, availability, and required competencies.
-(Jacob)
+(Jacob, Prabhjot)

 8. **Develop** RESTful APIs to enable communication between the frontend and backend systems, ensuring smooth data flow and functionality.